material-motion/material-motion/GLOSSARY.md

 ## dictionary

-A Language's list of terms and modifiers.
+A list of terms and modifiers.

 ## element